Roblox/avatar-evolution/index.md

 - [LevitationConstraint](api/class/LevitationConstraint)
 - [LinearVelocity](api/class/LinearVelocity)

-And changes to several existing types:
+And new functionality for several existing types:

 - [MeshPart](api/class/MeshPart) &mdash; skinned mesh support
 - [FileMesh](api/class/FileMesh) &mdash; skinned mesh support
 - [Animator](api/class/Animator) &mdash; support for animating Bones

-**Warning:** These new types aren't supported on production and may be change dramatically before release.
-Don't use places or models using these in a production game!
+**Warning:** These new types aren't supported on production and may change dramatically before release.
+Don't use them in places or models used in a live game!
+Production servers and clients don't know these new Instances exist.
 They won't work in Team Create either!